Frank Frazetta: Later life and career

 In the early 1980s, Frazetta created a gallery, Frazetta's Fantasy Corner, on the upper floors of a former Masonic building at the corner of South Courtland and Washington streets in East Stroudsburg, Pennsylvania.
 The building also housed a Frazetta art museum that displayed both his own work and, in a separate gallery, that of other artists.
 From 1998 to 1999, Quantum Cat Entertainment published the magazine Frank Frazetta Fantasy Illustrated, with cover art and some illustrations by Frazetta.
 In his later life, Frazetta was plagued by a variety of health problems, including a thyroid condition that went untreated for many years.
 A series of strokes left his right arm almost completely paralyzed.
 He taught himself to paint and draw with his left hand.
 He was the subject of the 2003 feature film documentary Frank Frazetta: Painting With Fire.

-By 2009, Frazetta was living on a 67 acre estate in the Pocono Mountains of Pennsylvania, with a small museum that is open to the public.
+By 2009, Frazetta was living on a 67 acre estate in the Pocono Mountains in Northeastern Pennsylvania, with a small museum that is open to the public.
 On July 17, 2009, his wife and business partner, Eleanor "Ellie" Frazetta, died after a year-long battle with cancer.
-He then hired Rob Pistella and Steve Ferzoco to handle his business affairs.
+For a short period he employed Rob Pistella and Steve Ferzoco to handle his business affairs, but neither still works for the estate.

 Shortly after Ellie Frazetta's death in December 2009, Frank Frazetta's eldest son Frank Jr. was arrested on charges of stealing $20 million in paintings from the family museum in a fight over the family fortune.
 According to the police report, Frazetta Jr, with the help of two men, broke through the museum door using a backhoe and took about 90 paintings.
-According to the affidavit, Frank Jr. told the responding trooper he had permission from the owner, Frank Frazetta Sr....The trooper called the owner, who said he had not given his son permission to either be in the museum or remove paintings from it.
+According to the affidavit, Frank Jr. told the responding trooper he had permission from the owner, Frank Frazetta Sr. The trooper called the owner, who said he had not given his son permission to either be in the museum or remove paintings from it.

 At issue was whether Frank Jr. believed he had the authority to remove the paintings from the Frazetta museum.
 Frazetta Sr.'s youngest son Bill Frazetta testified that the paintings belonged to a corporation called Frazetta Properties LLC, of which he shared management duties with his sisters.
 "I am a manager of the LLC.
 The art was supposed to stay in the museum", Bill Frazetta said.
 Frank Jr. maintained that he was trying to prevent the paintings from being sold, per the wishes of his father, who he said had given him power of attorney over his estate.
 Frank Sr. said he did not understand his son's actions.
 The Frazetta family later issued a statement on April 23, 2010, that said, "all of the litigation surrounding his family and his art has been resolved.
 All of Frank's children will now be working together as a team to promote his ... collection of images....".